yteep/k8s-kustomize/README.md

 # 🌟 Kustomize Kubernetes Configurations 🚀

-Welcome to the **Kustomize Kubernetes Configurations** repository!
+Welcome to my **Kustomize Kubernetes Configurations** repository!
 This repo is designed to simplify the management and deployment of Kubernetes resources using Kustomize.
 ## 🚀 Features

 - **Base & Overlay Structure**: Manage shared resources and environment-specific configurations seamlessly.